Estimated reading time: 13 minutes

 Ungerd the Unbroken, my companion for the majority of the game.
 She broke my heart when she retired to be the steward of one of my manors.
 I loved adventuring with her.

 Not directly related to women, but I also appreciated how the game handled sexuality.
-You can marry folks the same gender as you in game if you wish.
+You can marry folks the same gender in game if you wish.
 I did not.
 I played a female bosmer, and I married this dude:

 Argis the Bulwark.
 Yeah, he’s a hottie.
 Incidentally, Argis is canonically bisexual.
 He’s a marriage option if you’re playing a male character, too.
 I am here for it.